tuna-kemer/datascience210-project/README.md

 scikit-learn
 ```

+---

+## 10. AI Usage Disclosure

+AI assistance (Claude by Anthropic) was used in this project in accordance with Sabancı University DSA210 course guidelines.
+Specifically, Claude was used for:
+- Debugging Python code and resolving library errors
+- Suggesting and structuring ML model implementations
+- Reviewing and improving README and report formatting

+All analysis decisions, interpretations, and conclusions are the author's own work.

+---

 ## Notes
 This project was completed as part of DSA210 coursework at Sabancı University.
-AI assistance (Claude) was used in accordance with course guidelines for coding support and debugging.